In the last post, I talk about letting go of control.

 For example, if you have a boss who loves to micromanage, know that they are not trying to make things difficult for you.
 They are afraid that you can’t deliver the outcome the client desire.
 I know it’s frustrating to have someone watched over you as you work.
 But don’t take it personally.

 This is true for controlling parents too.
-They are afraid about your future.
+They are worried about your future.
 Know that it’s what their beliefs about the future that are limiting.
 Most still have the best interests for you.
 And when your partner is being too controlling and demanding, talk to them.
 Understand where they are coming from.

 6. If you can, just give them what they need.